-Number on Map (1) Extent, description and situation of the land (2) Qualifying persons of Land Act 1981 - (3) Acquisition Owners or reputed owners Lessees or reputed lessees Tenants or reputed tenants (other than lessees) Occupiers ditch being partly ditch and partly arable land in 438 square metres of arable land 11 All interests in 2,633 square metres of arable land adjoining Lincoln Road on the east.
+Number on Map (1) Extent, description and situation of the land (2) Qualifying persons under section 12(2)(a) of the Acquisition of Land Act 1981 - Name and Address (3) Owners or reputed owners Lessees or reputed lessees Tenants or reputed tenants (other than lessees) Occupiers ditch being partly ditch and partly arable land in 438 square metres of arable land 11 All interests in 2,633 square metres of arable land adjoining Lincoln Road on the east.
 Kathleen Monica Bourn of Navarino, Louth Road, Wragby LN8 5PH Freeholder 12 A right of way including workmen, construction equipment, plant machinery, apparatus and materials to enter onto and remain upon the land for the purposes of constructing the adjacent ditch headwalls and for the temporary storage of the arisings Kathleen Monica Bourn of Navarino, Louth Road, Wragby LN8 5PH Freeholder in 1,675 square metres of arable land adjoining Lincoln Road on the west 13 A right of way including workmen, construction equipment, plant machinery, apparatus and materials to enter onto and remain upon the land for the purposes of the construction of the adjacent swale and headwall, landscaping and for the temporary storage of the arisings in 557 square metres of arable land.
 Kathleen Monica Bourn of Navarino, Louth Road Wragby LN8 5PH Freeholder 14 All interests in 761 square metres of land currently used as arable farm land.
 Kathleen Monica Bourn of Navarino, Louth Road, Wragby LN8 5PH Freeholder 15 All interests in in 313 square metres of land currently used as the rear yard of the property Premier Housing (Bradford) Ltd (Co Reg.
 No 04126483) whose registered address is 2 Princeville Road, Bradford, West Yorkshire Motor Wise Vehicles Limited (Co Reg.
 No. 08888488) whose registered office is Part unoccupied Lessee of part (Motor Wise)

-Number on Map (1) Extent, description and situation of the land (2) Qualifying persons of Land Act 1981 - (3) ess Owners or reputed owners Lessees or reputed lessees Tenants or reputed tenants (other than lessees) Occupiers BD7 2AR Lincoln Road, Dunholme, Lincoln, LN2 3QE.
+Map (1) situation of the land of Land Act (2) (3) ring persons under section 12(2)(a) of the Acquisition d Act 1981 - Name and Address Owners or reputed owners Lessees or reputed lessees Tenants or reputed tenants (other than lessees) Occupiers BD7 2AR Lincoln Road, Dunholme, Lincoln, LN2 3QE.
 The Secretary of Hutchinson 3 G UK Limited (Co Reg.
 No. 03885486) whose registered address is Star House, 20 Grenfell Road Maidenhead, Berkshire BL6 1EH 16 A right of way including workmen, construction equipment, plant machinery, apparatus and materials to enter and remain upon the land at all time for the purposes of undertaking the works in 121 square metres of the of the property (Bradford) Ltd (Co Reg.
 No. 04126483) whose registered address Unoccupied 18 All interests in 152 square metres of grass verge.
 Unknown Reputed lessee the former company formerly known as AMS Carwash Ltd (Co.
 Reg.
 No. 05735010) formerly of 190 Billet Road London E17 5DX Unoccupied 19 A right of way including workmen, construction equipment, plant machinery, apparatus and materials to enter onto and remain upon the land for the purposes of undertaking the works and the temporary storage of soil and arisngs Kathleen Monica Bourn of Navarino, Louth Road, Wragby LN8 5PH Freeholder